 Adam Kitcher, who worked as University Treasurer at the University of Hull last year, says: ‘I can honestly say I've loved every minute of the job.
 It was fantastic getting involved with students and making a difference.
 When I first started I was very unclear about what I wanted to do, but now I have a better idea of the kind of work I want to go into.’

 And this opinion isn’t uncommon.
 Emma Henry, Communications and Campaigns officer says: ‘You learn such a wealth of skills…I think I've learned more in the past three months than in the whole three years of my degree.’

 It’s clear that becoming an officer helps you to acquire a diverse range of skills that develops you as a graduate and creates a great talking point at interviews, but what else does it offer?
 A Full-time post helps you make a real difference to students within your university.
 During the post, you have the opportunity to represent a body of thousands, vouching for their needs and providing a network of support, which means that your role would directly benefit students.

 With a political, administrative and social side, a role as an officer creates networking opportunities, teaches you communication and negotiation skills, and improves your time management and multitasking ability.
 To say the least, a Full-time position is pretty varied.

 5. You get the university experience for one more year

 The position also gives you the chance to be immersed in the student experience for one more year, which brings a host of advantages.
 Many graduates feel more comfortable remaining in their university location which is often home to their friends, and with the added benefit of a year’s pay, the lifestyle can be fantastic.

-Becoming a sabbatical officer provides an experience you can learn from and get genuine satisfaction in doing it.
-On top of wide-ranging benefits, you’ll build confidence and feel more equipped for the world of work beyond your year as a sabbatical officer.
+Becoming an officer provides an experience you can learn from and get genuine satisfaction in doing it.
+On top of wide-ranging benefits, you’ll build confidence and feel more equipped for the world of work beyond your year as an officer.